Victoooooor/ECE-465-Cloud-Computing/README.md

     - Maven
     - AWS CLI

-Database setup: Make sure you cd into the project folder
+Local database setup:

+  Make sure your mySQL server is running.

+  If you know your root user password for mySQL server, run the following script and type in your password when asked.

     To setup the test databse, run
     > mysql -u root -p < sql_script\a.sql